 · The people regarded all religions as equally true.

 · The philosophers regarded all religions as equally false.

 · The politicians regarded all religions as equally useful.

 1. (14-16) The intensity of judgment.

 i.
-That day is a day of wrath: “This passage is the Vulgate forms the first line of the medieval sequence Dies irae.”
-(Walker)
+That day is a day of wrath: “This passage in the Vulgate forms the first line of the medieval sequence Dies irae” (Walker).

 2. (17-18) The certainty of judgment.

 b.
-Neither their silver nor their gold shall be able to deliver them: Men trust in silver and gold, but it will do them no good on the day of God’s deliverance.
+Neither their silver nor their gold shall be able to deliver them: Men trust in silver and gold, but it will do them no good on the day of God’s judgment.